-B36.
+- B36.
 If it is established through the Assessment Mitigation Procedure that a student's absence, failure to submit work or poor performance in all or part of an assessment was due to illness or other factors beyond their control is found valid on production of acceptable evidence, the student will have the right to be reassessed as if for the first time in the relevant assessments.
-If the assessment affected was itself a reassessment, the student will be permitted to be reassessed again but the reassessment will be capped.

-B37.
-Where a student has failed a unit and has both capped and uncapped reassessments within that unit, the unit mark will not be capped if the marks from the uncapped reassessments, combined with the marks from the original attempts, gives a weighted average greater than 50%.
+If the assessment affected was itself a reassessment, the student will be permitted to be reassessed again but the reassessment will be capped. - B37.
+Where a student has failed a unit and has both capped and uncapped reassessments within that unit, the unit mark will not be capped if the marks from the uncapped reassessments, combined with the marks from the original attempts, gives a weighted average greater than 50%. - B38.
+Deferred assessment will entitle a student to additional reassessment attempts but will not remove any cap applied as a penalty for academic misconduct. - B39.

-B38.
-Where a student has failed a unit and their entitlement to deferred assessment does not extend to all failed assessments, the unit mark should not be capped if the resit marks from the deferred assessment(s), combined with the marks from the original attempt(s) of the other assessment(s), gives a weighted average greater than 50%.

-B39.
-Deferred assessment will entitle a student to additional reassessment attempts but will not remove any cap applied as a penalty for academic misconduct.

-B40.
 In cases where it is not possible for a student to be reassessed in the same assessments and/or by the same methods as the first or any subsequent attempt, the relevant Assessment Board will make appropriate alternative arrangements.
-Any alternative reassessments must be approved by the External Examiner to ensure that they permit the unit learning outcomes to be achieved.
+Any alternative reassessments must be approved by the External Examiner to ensure that they permit the unit learning outcomes to be achieved. - B40.

-B41.
 Where appropriate, and subject to an approved Personal Learning Plan (PLP), reasonable adjustments to assessments will be made for students with a disability.
 Wherever possible, such reasonable adjustments will enable the student to undertake the standard assessment task.
 Where the nature of a student's disability makes it impossible for a certain form of assessment to be used, the relevant Head of Department must ensure that any alternative assessment is of the same standard and presents a comparable level of challenge.